diku-compSys/compSys-e2022-pub/tools/rars.md

     $ sudp apt-get install default-jre

-If you run Arch btw, do.
+If you run Arch btw, do

     $ sudo pacman -S jre-openjdk

 If you run [NixOS](https://nixos.org/) (the superior choice), just use the `rars` derivation from Nixpkgs and don't worry about Java.
+You also don't need the `java -jar` business at all; just run `rars` on the command line.

 ### Installing RARS